daveremy/clubexpress-sdk/docs/development/progress-summary.md

 5. **Error Handling**: We implemented comprehensive error handling with specific error codes and messages for different failure scenarios.

+### Court Discovery Implementation

+We implemented the court discovery functionality by analyzing the ClubExpress court listing and availability pages.
+Key aspects of the implementation include:

+1. **Court Listing**: We identified the endpoints for court listings and implemented methods to extract court information from the HTML responses using cheerio for HTML parsing.

+2. **Availability Checking**: We implemented methods to check court availability for specific dates and times, parsing the availability data from the HTML responses.

+3. **Filtering Capabilities**: We added filtering options for court type, features, and time ranges to make it easier to find specific courts.

+4. **Time Slot Parsing**: We implemented robust parsing of time slots from the availability pages, handling different time formats and calculating durations.

+5. **Error Handling**: We added comprehensive error handling for court discovery operations, with specific error codes and messages for different failure scenarios.

+6. **Testing Challenges**: We encountered challenges with testing the HTML parsing functionality, particularly with mocking the cheerio library.
+We resolved these by implementing integration-style tests that focus on the behavior rather than the implementation details.

+### Court Booking Implementation

+We implemented the court booking functionality by analyzing the ClubExpress court reservation system.
+Key aspects of the implementation include:

+1. **Booking Form Analysis**: We identified the endpoints and form fields required for court booking, including hidden fields that need to be extracted from the booking form.

+2. **Booking Confirmation**: We implemented methods to handle booking confirmations and extract booking details from the confirmation page.

+3. **Cancellation Handling**: We added functionality to cancel existing bookings, including handling cancellation confirmations and errors.

+4. **Booking Retrieval**: We implemented methods to retrieve a user's current bookings, with options to filter by date range.

+5. **Error Handling**: We added comprehensive error handling for booking operations, with specific error codes and messages for different failure scenarios.

+6. **Testing Strategy**: We implemented a robust testing strategy for the booking functionality, including unit tests, integration tests, and end-to-end tests.

 ### Implementation Approach
 Our implementation follows these key principles:

 1. **HTTP-First**: We use direct HTTP requests rather than browser automation, making the SDK more efficient and reliable.

-2. **Clean Architecture**: We maintain a modular structure with clear separation of concerns between the HTTP client and authentication module.
+2. **Clean Architecture**: We maintain a modular structure with clear separation of concerns between the HTTP client, authentication module, and courts module.

-3. **Comprehensive Testing**: We've implemented thorough tests that verify the functionality of the authentication module against the actual ClubExpress platform.
+3. **Comprehensive Testing**: We've implemented thorough tests that verify the functionality of all modules against the actual ClubExpress platform.

+4. **Test-Driven Development**: We've adopted a test-driven approach, writing tests before implementing functionality to ensure that our implementation meets the requirements.

 ## Next Session Plan

-For the next development session, we will focus on implementing the court discovery functionality, which is the first part of the court booking vertical slice.
+For the next development session, we will focus on implementing the event registration functionality, which is the next vertical slice.
 This will involve:

-1. Analyzing the ClubExpress court listing pages
+1. Analyzing the ClubExpress event listing pages
-2. Implementing methods to fetch and parse court information
+2. Implementing methods to find events
-3. Adding filtering capabilities for court discovery
+3. Adding filtering capabilities for events
-4. Writing tests for the court discovery functionality
+4. Writing tests for the event discovery functionality
-5. Documenting the court discovery API
+5. Documenting the event discovery API

 See `docs/development/next-session-plan.md` for detailed plans for the next session.